-PA-41 Schedule A is required to be completed and submitted if there are amounts to be reported on Lines 2 through 14 (not including subtotal Lines 4 and 10) of PA-41 Schedule A for additional information.
+PA-41 Schedule A is required to be completed and submitted if there are amounts to be reported on Lines 2 through 14 (not including subtotal Lines 4 and 10) of PA-41 Schedule A. See the instructions for PA-41 Schedule A for additional information.